 Breast cancer, like any serious illness, can also put a strain on your financial situation.
-The Canadian Breast Cancer Network recently released Breast Cancer: Economic Impact and Labour Force Re-Entry, a research report based on a national survey of Canadians with breast cancer.
-The findings show that breast cancer is a financial as well as a health issue, with 80% of respondents reporting a financial impact.
-Medical procedures, transportation, drugs and time off work can all add major costs to your day-to-day budget.
+The Canadian Breast Cancer Network released Breast Cancer: Economic Impact and Labour Force Re-Entry, a research report based on a national survey of Canadians with breast cancer.
+The findings show that breast cancer is a financial as well as a health issue, with 80% of respondents reporting a financial impact.11 Medical procedures, transportation, drugs and time off work can all add major costs to your day-to-day budget.
 This can severely increase levels of stress, anxiety and anger, combined with the emotional turmoil of the breast cancer itself.
 Financial guidance may not be as intimate as many other psychosocial issues, but it can profoundly affect your quality of life.

-Many breast cancer organizations and websites contain information and advice for financial options during breast cancer.
+CBCN offers information on financial resources to help you navigate the available financial options during breast cancer.
+Visit www.cbcn.ca for more information.
 In addition, many other websites and organizations present similar financial information and advice, focusing on areas such as: